fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-09-22-openfabricationday.md

 <b>Laser cuts:</b> the thickness of the pieces must be between 0.1mm and 5mm
 <br>
 -format your file in .dxf <br>
 -the materials used will be recycled from the lab.
-If you prefer, you can bring your own, but no PVC or Polycarbonate is allowed.
+If you prefer, you can bring your own, but no PVC, vynile or polycarbonate is allowed.

 <br>